mmj-the-fighter/raytracing-in-one-weekend-lab/README.md

 Using this project you can practice raytracing on CPU with live preview.

 Hit space bar to toggle file save alert at any time.
-Rendered images can be saved as raw ppm files
+Rendered images can be saved as raw ppm files and png files